latentspace.

 Process of parameters initialization

-Secondly, I used the KMeans clustering algorithm to assign cell indices per each site.
-Distance-based KMeans algorithm groups sites based on their spatial proximity, which helps ensure that rooms are formed from adjacent cells.
-By pre-clustering the sites, I created initial room assignments that are already spatially coherent, reducing the possibility of disconnected room regions during optimization.
+Secondly, I used the KMeans clustering algorithm to assign cell indices to each site.
+The distance-based KMeans algorithm groups sites by spatial proximity, which helps ensure that rooms are formed from adjacent cells.
+By clustering the sites in advance, initial room assignments become spatially coherent, which reduces the possibility of disconnected room regions during optimization.
 Using this approach, the optimizer converges more stably.
-Let me give an example:
+An example is shown below.

 Floor plan generation on 300 iterations

-As you can see in the figure above, KMeans makes the loss flow more smoothly and converge faster.
-Without KMeans, the optimization process shows erratic behavior with disconnected rooms.
-In contrast, when using KMeans for initial room assignments, the optimization maintains spatial coherence throughout the process, leading to:
+As shown in the figure above, KMeans makes the loss change more smoothly and converge faster.
+Without KMeans, the optimization process shows unstable behavior and often produces disconnected rooms.
+In contrast, when KMeans is used for initial room assignments, the optimization maintains spatial coherence throughout the process, leading to:

 This improvement in optimization stability is particularly important for complex floor plans with multiple rooms and specific area requirements.